lgblgblgb/xemu/README.md

 Written by (C)2016-2020 LGB (Gábor Lénárt) <lgblgblgb@gmail.com>
 Source repository: https://github.com/lgblgblgb/xemu

-Xemu also contains code wasn't written by me.
+Xemu also contains code wasn't written by me (sources I use from others, or direct contributors to this project).
 Please read file AUTHORS

 Xemu is licensed under the terms of GNU/GPL v2, for more information please read file LICENSE.
 You can find the source on github, see above.